shubhambhole99/user-mangement-api/README.md

 # user-mangement-api

-##migartion will done once app start on the server*
+##migartion will done once app start on the server using script in package.json*

+## test.env is uploaded in server so to test the code

 Database :MonogoDb